-Summary: Non-signatory Myanmar has acknowledged the humanitarian impact of cluster munitions and said in October 2017 that it is reviewing the convention with a view to joining in the future.
+Summary: Non-signatory Myanmar acknowledges the humanitarian concerns associated with cluster munitions and has expressed interest in joining, but has not taken any steps towards accession.
 It last participated in a meeting of the convention in 2013.
-Myanmar abstained from voting on a key United Nations (UN) resolution on the convention in December 2017.
+Myanmar abstained from voting on a key United Nations (UN) resolution on the convention in December 2018.

 Myanmar previously stated that it has never used and does not produce or transfer cluster munitions.
 It allegedly used a weapon similar in design to a modern cluster munition in Kachin state in 2012–2013.